Photodynamic therapy is a treatment for non melanoma skin cancer and an experimental treatment for some other types of cancer.

-PDT is used to treat some non melanoma skin cancers.
+PDT is a treatment for some non melanoma skin cancers.

-You have a cream that contains the light sensitising chemical applied to the skin cancer and the surrounding area.
+You have a cream that contains the light sensitising chemical put on to the skin cancer and the surrounding area.
 Sometimes, you might have the chemical as a tablet or injection.

-After the drug has been absorbed, your doctor shines a strong light on to the treated area for up to 45 minutes.
+After the drug has been absorbed, your doctor shines a strong light on to the treatment area for up to 45 minutes.
 The light kills any cell that has absorbed the drug.

 PDT for cancers inside the body

 Researchers are looking at PDT to treat some types of cancer inside the body.
 But we need more research to find out which cancers it can help with and how best to use it.